swentel/indieweb/README.md

 You have to create an entity reference field on your comment type which points to a webmention.
 On the 'Manage display' page of the comment you can set the formatter of that reference field to 'Webmention'.
 Currently the formatter uses the text content of the webmention, using the 'restricted_html' content format which comes default in Drupal 8.
 Also, don't forget to set permissions to view webmentions.
+When replying, and the comment has a link field, this field can also be prefilled, see the 'Sending' section.

 Configuration is at /admin/config/services/indieweb/comments